OUR VISION is to create communities where people live longer, healthier, and happier lives.

 Executive Vice President

 Ben Thompson has been the Executive Vice President of Maxwell Group, Inc. since December of 2017.
 He oversees and provides direction for all of the Company’s operating functions.
-Thompson joined the Maxwell Group in May 2012 as an Operations Analyst.
-He has since gone on to serve in several roles, such as VP Special Projects, VP Procurement and VP Development.
+Thompson joined the Company in May 2012 as an Operations Analyst.
+He has since gone on to serve as VP Special Projects, VP Procurement and VP Development.
 In his current role he is responsible for all of the Company’s operational functions including: human resources, programming, dining, development, construction, design, facility services, and purchasing.
 Thompson is a graduate of the University of North Carolina-Chapel Hill, where he double majored, earning a Bachelor of Science in Economics and a Bachelor of Science in Management and Society.

 Joshua E.K.
 Thompson

 Josh Thompson has been the Chief Marketing Officer of Maxwell Group, Inc. since May of 2018.
 He oversees and provides the strategies and initiatives for all of the Company’s marketing and sales.
 Thompson joined the Company in August 2015 as VP Procurement.
 He has since gone on to serve as a Lifestyle Advisor at Marsh’s Edge, a St. Simons Island, Georgia continuing care retirement community managed by Senior Living Communities before promoted to VP Marketing.
 Prior to joining Maxwell Group, Thompson was in outside sales for Ferguson Enterprises, Inc. Thompson is a graduate of Oklahoma State University, where he earned his Bachelor of Science in Business Administration.